flametaichou/flametaichou.github.io/_posts/2023-01-24-java-ternary-conditions-strange-NPE.md

 ### Conclusion

-Usually questions of type "What will return this expression?" are related to JavaScript, and this was the first time I was surprised by such a question in Java.
+Usually questions of type "What will this expression return?" are related to JavaScript, and this was the first time I was surprised by such a question in Java.

 As for me, this behavior of ternary expressions is not obvious.
 To be honest, even after